 A Warning about Christian Science Practitioners

-I'm not sure "warning" is the right word, but this is something people should keep in mind.
-Jesus healed instantly, his disciples (contemporaries of the day who had learned directly from the Master) and the Apostle Paul fell short of Jesus' level.
-2000 years later, MBE and her CSPs often fall short of the amazing … Continue reading A Warning about Christian Science Practitioners
+I’m not sure “warning” is the right word, but this is something people should keep in mind.
+Jesus healed instantly, his disciples (contemporaries of the day who had learned directly from the Master) and the Apostle Paul fell short of Jesus’ level.
+2000 years later, MBE and her CSPs often fall short of the amazing feats of physical healing.
+There should be no shame/stigma in the CS community attached to seeking medical attention.